olets/git-activity/README.md

 # git-activity ![GitHub release (latest by date)](https://img.shields.io/github/v/release/olets/git-activity) ![GitHub commits since latest release](https://img.shields.io/github/commits-since/olets/git-activity/latest)

-**git-activity**: Record and show your Git activity across multiple (or all) repos, optionally filtered by date, activity type (e.g. commit, branch creation, etc), repo name, branch name, commit message, and/or commit SHA.
+**git-activity**: Record and show your Git activity across multiple (or all) repos, optionally filtered by date, activity type (e.g. commit, branch creation, etc) regex pattern, repo name regex pattern, branch name regex pattern, commit message regex pattern, and/or commit SHA (first seven characters) regex pattern.[^1]

 It sort of like a global `git log` where you control which repos are watched and what types of activity are recorded.